owlike/genson/website/Documentation/Extensions.md

 ###Customization###
 In many cases you might want to customize Genson instance.
-To do that use Genson.Builder to create a custom instance and then inject it with ContextResolver.
+To do that use GensonBuilder to create a custom instance and then inject it with ContextResolver.

 {% highlight java %}
 @Provider
 public class GensonCustomResolver implements ContextResolver<Genson> {
-  // configure the Genson instance private final Genson genson = new Genson.Builder().create();
+  // configure the Genson instance private final Genson genson = new GensonBuilder().create();

   @Override
   public Genson getContext(Class<?> type) {